Good Jobs for People With Criminal Records & How to Get Them

 Almost every major city is home to local agencies and private charities that offer services geared toward helping ex-offenders.
 Many smaller communities have helpful organizations as well.
 So it's possible to find programs that provide assistance with job training, finding employment, and developing life skills that lead to success.

 One example of a program that helps some ex-offenders is STRIVE.
-With locations in more than 20 cities, it provides free job skills training, placement assistance, and a variety of other support services to disadvantaged and formerly incarcerated individuals in the inner city.
+With affiliates across the country, it provides free job skills training, placement assistance, and a variety of other support services to disadvantaged and formerly incarcerated individuals in the inner city.

 In some regions, you can also find subsidized employment programs that help ex-offenders.
 When employers hire participants of such programs, they receive help in paying the new employees' wages for a trial period of time.
 That way, employers have more incentive to provide opportunities to people with criminal histories.